Sequential Gaussian Avatars with Hierarchical Motion Context: Limitations and Conclusion

 \section{Limitations and Conclusion}

-\textbf{Limitations.} Compared to prior NeRF-based approaches, our method models the human body with the point-based Gaussian representation, which may introduce needle-like artifacts during rendering.
-As indicated in Tab. \ref{tab:quantitative_i3d_res}, the metric on LPIPS is slightly inferior to that of NeRF-based Dyco~\cite{chen2024within}.
-We notice that some subsequent works~\cite{huang20242d, guedon2024frosting} on 3DGS optimize the artifacts by introducing surface-related smooth regularization.
-Generative model-based human avatar~\cite{kwon2025generalizable} could also potentially be introduced as a guarantee of high-fidelity rendering.
-However, these are beyond the scope of our motion modeling and will serve as future work to improve rendering quality.
+\textbf{Limitations.} The Gaussian-based representation used in our method may introduce slight blur artifacts during rendering, whereas NeRF’s ray-based volumetric integration tends to produce sharper results.
+Moreover, our local velocity cues are derived from the coarse SMPL model rather than dense surface tracking~\cite{zheng2024physavatar}, which may limit the accuracy of fine-scale garment deformation.
+Addressing these limitations remains an open challenge for future work.

-\textbf{Conclusion.} In this paper, we propose GAST, a 3DGS-based framework that integrates hierarchical spatial-temporal information for 3D human modeling.
-Specifically, we introduce a coarse-to-fine motion context for the non-rigid deformation of Gaussian primitives.
-At the spatial dimension, the global and local region transformations for Gaussians are learned based on the overall inter-frame human pose variations and point-wise motions.
-To capture stable temporal motion information for each point, we introduce an SMPL vertex velocity template and sample the velocity of each Gaussian point from it.
-Along the temporal dimension, we apply a multi-scale sampling strategy to capture both long-term motion trends and inter-frame details, supporting more robust predictions of Gaussian deformations.
-Through the above design, we have achieved state-of-the-art rendering of human avatars with complex garments and motions.
+\textbf{Conclusion.} In this paper, we propose a 3DGS-based framework that integrates hierarchical motion context for 3D human modeling.
+Specifically, the non-rigid deformation for the Gaussian primitive is learned based on the global human skeleton variations and fine-grained Gaussian's point-wise motions.
+To capture each Gaussian primitive's motion information more robustly, we introduce a spatio-temporal multi-scale sampling strategy to incorporate both local region motion features and motion patterns across different temporal intervals.
+Through the above design, the proposed method achieves state-of-the-art rendering of human avatars with complex garments and motions.